RaulCotar/rayalloc/README.md

 ## Interface
 Well, so far there is none really, but the plan is to have the main interface be the array library part of rayalloc, with an optional header+library that you can include that provides the `malloc` interface (using the array one under the hood).
+Check out [docs/interface.md](docs/interface.md).

 ## Building